niche.rs about

 Common misunderstandings

-Niche optimization is well-known among Rust programmers, but its limitations are often misunderstood.
-Here are cases where it might seem like niche optimization should help, but doesn't.
+Niche optimization is well-known, but its limits are often misunderstood.
+Here are cases where it might seem like it should help, but doesn't.

 Niches can't encode variant data

-When the compiler uses a niche value to represent a variant, it uses that specific bit pattern as the discriminant.
-This only works for variants that carry no data of their own, or whose data fits elsewhere in the enum's payload (#46213).
-In the common case, such as Option::None, the niche-encoded variant has no fields at all, which is why the optimization works so cleanly.
+When the compiler uses a niche to represent a variant, it uses that bit pattern as the discriminant.
+This only works for variants that carry no data, or whose data fits elsewhere in the enum's payload (rust-lang/rust#46213).

 enum Either {